Failure paths are explicit

 }

-}These are the pieces Voss treats as first-class instead of framework convention.
+The pieces Voss treats as first-class instead of framework convention — confidence, context, routing, budget, and concurrency.

 Model calls return values with confidence attached.
 Gates like `intent @ 0.80` make trust explicit instead of burying it in app code.